TalelLevi/ftt/README.md

 ## Results
 Train transformers more efficiently,

 first, we can see that by incorporating FFCV into models can significantly shorten the training times.
-Up to 20% times reduction in ViT and Up to 75% times reduction in LeViT.
+Up to 20% reduction of training time for ViT and Up to 75% reduction of training time for LeViT

 <img src="assets/runtime_per_epoch.png" width='830px'/>